mineiros-io/terraform-github-team/README.md

 ## Contributing

-Contributions are encouraged and welcome!
+Contributions are always encouraged and welcome!
 For the process of accepting changes, we use [Pull Requests].
 If you'd like more information, please see our [Contribution Guidelines].

 ## Makefile Targets